tsuda16k/materialmodifier/README.md

 between the two.
 This is because by using a mask, only the pixels within the mask region are used to calculate the image features that should be edited.
-(This method uses the distribution of brightness values in the input image to extract each BS feature.
+(The image processing algorithm uses the distribution of brightness values in the input image to extract each BS feature.
 The distribution (variance) of brightness values changes as only pixels within the masked region are included in the calculation, thereby changing the criteria for high and low amplitude, which in turn changes the BS features.)

 ## The modif2() function